andricolae/school-mgmt/README.md

 yarn dev
 ```

+> [!NOTE]
-6. Access the application by visiting http://localhost:3000 in your browser.
+> Access the application by visiting http://localhost:3000 in your browser.

 ## 📁 Project Structure